angaza/nexus-java/README.md

-# Nexus Keycode: Java (Preview Release)
+# Nexus Keycode: Java (Beta)

 This package allows you to encode Nexus Keycodes.

-This is a preview release.
-We anticipate producing a production-ready release by the end of Q1 2020.
+This is a beta release.

-Learn more about about Angaza Nexus [here](https://angaza.github.io/nexus)!
+Learn more about about Angaza Nexus [here](https://angaza.github.io/nexus).

 ## Installation